-Richard Garet (US/UY) is a contemporary multimedia artist born in Montevideo, Uruguay in 1972.
-He holds an MFA from Bard College, NY.
-Garet has lived and worked in the United States since 1996.
-He explores the ontological relationship between the materials he uses, such as background noise activations, image and sound generative processes, and experiments applied to obsolete and current technological media utilities that emulate everyday situations resulting in abstractions.
-For Garet, these conceptual and experimental creations embody the perception of contemporary life as a filtered and sensory experience.
+Richard Garet (US/UY) is a contemporary multimedia artist born in Montevideo, Uruguay, in 1972.
+He holds an MFA from Bard College, NY, and has lived and worked in the United States since 1996.
+Garet's practice is widely recognized in the fields of sound and visual arts, with his works exhibited in prominent galleries and institutions across the globe.